What is Dry Needling?

 How does Dry Needling work?

 The stimulation of the muscle produces a strong twitch of the muscle fibers.
 After this process the muscle activity dramatically reduces resulting in relaxation and decrease in pain and dysfunction.
 Occasionally, insertion of the needle will also reproduce “referred pain” symptoms.
-This is often a positive sign confirming the trigger point as being the cause of the pain.
+This is often a positive sign confirming the trigger point as the cause of the pain.

 How can Dry Needling help me?

-Dry needling can be used to treat a many different musculoskeletal issues, including: neck, back, hip, knee, shoulder pain, tennis elbow, carpal tunnel, golfer’s elbow, headaches (migraines and tension-type), TMJ pain, sciatica, hamstring strains, calf tightness/spasms, plantar fasciitis and many other injuries and dysfunctions.
+Dry needling can be used to treat many different musculoskeletal issues, including: neck, back, hip, knee, shoulder pain, tennis elbow, carpal tunnel, golfer’s elbow, headaches (migraines and tension-type), TMJ pain, sciatica, hamstring strains, calf tightness/spasms, plantar fasciitis and many other injuries and dysfunctions.

 Is Dry Needling the same as Acupuncture?

-Although they use the same thin filament needles, acupuncture and dry needling are different treatments.
+Although both they both use the same thin filament needles, acupuncture and dry needling are different treatments.
 Dry needling is strictly based on Western medicine principles and research.
 Acupuncture is used to treat Traditional Chinese Medical diagnoses of visceral and systemic dysfunction, while dry needling is used to assess and treat myofascial pain.
 Dry needling reduces pain by reducing trigger points within muscles to restore normal muscle function.
-Traditional acupuncture follow Eastern Medicine's principle of holistic treatment, and is based on normalizing the energy imbalance, or Chi, in the body to cure syndromes.
+Traditional acupuncture follows Eastern Medicine's principle of holistic treatment, and is based on normalizing the energy imbalance, or Chi, in the body to cure syndromes.

 Is Dry Needling painful?